-Veterans Day typically takes place on the 11th day of the 11th month of the year.
-For 2018, that means that Veterans Day takes place on Sunday, November 11.
+Veterans Day takes place on the 11th day of the 11th month of the year.
+For 2019, that means that Veterans Day takes place on Monday, November 11.

 Why November 11?
 The November 11 date for Veterans Day refers to the armistice date of November 11, 1918, when World War I hostilities ceased.
 Even though the war would not officially end until the Treaty of Versailles on June 28, 1919, November 11 was seen by most as the day the war came to its conclusion.